Buying and Paying

 - Coffee service, soft drinks, and bottled water: When made available to all members of a department and to visitors, these are expenses that may be incurred at the discretion of the department.

 - Social Events - Occasional office parties, picnics or other social gatherings for faculty, staff, and students are acceptable.
 The cost of food should be reasonable.
 The catering rates established by Dining Services are the appropriate benchmark.
-Door prizes or favors to a maximum value of $10 may be distributed.
+Favors of a modest value may be distributed.
 A favor is defined as "a small gift given to each attendee at a party.”

 - Employees associated with professional and personal events: A modest memento is appropriate to recognize a significant professional accomplishment such as a promotion, transfer or professional award.
 Gifts such as flowers or fruit baskets are appropriate to recognize a personal event such as the birth of an employee’s child, an extended illness, or the death of a family member (as defined by Human Resources Bereavement Leave Policy).
 In the latter case, a donation of equal value may be made to a charitable organization in lieu of flowers or a fruit basket.
 This includes gifts to educational accounts established for the benefit of children of a deceased employee.